eyalk11/compare-my-stocks/README.md

 (The difference in the change percentage-wise since 04/01/2021 between ESYJY and the nasdaq is ~48% at this point at time, signficantly lower than the airlines as a group.
 This is example of an advanced usage.)

-This app is basically BYOK.
-Currently, it uses solely Interactive Brokers for market data (though it is not hard to add another data input source).
-So unfortunately, **the app is much less usable for users who don't have Interactive Brokers account** (they can still see the sample data and check it).

 ##  Features
 ⚕️	Planned